 5 Everyday Safety Risks at School (And How Design Can Help Solve Them)

 Administrators and parents alike are inundated with news of sad or terrifying behavior-related incidents that occur on school grounds.
 Bullying, harassment, custody issues, and active shooters are real concerns that can be mitigated through both design solutions and protocol.
-But design can also mitigate the risk of common accidents that occur on school property in areas like Parking Lots & Drives, Science Labs & Maker Spaces, Playgrounds, Athletic Fields, Special Education Classrooms.
+But design can also mitigate the risk of common accidents that occur on school property in areas like Parking Lots & Drives, Playgrounds, Athletic Fields, Special Education Classrooms, and Science Labs & Maker Spaces.